At a Glance

 None; however, this test is often ordered at the same time as other tests that require fasting, so you may be instructed to fast for 12 hours prior to having this test.

 The Test Sample

 What is being tested?

-There are two forms of apolipoprotein B: apo B-100 and apo B-48.
-Apo B-100 is made by the liver, while apo B-48 is produced in the intestines.
-Apo B-48 is an integral part of the structure of chylomicrons, large lipoproteins that are responsible for the initial transport of dietary lipids from the intestines to the liver.
-In the liver, the body repackages the lipids and combines them with apo B-100 to form triglyceride-rich very low density lipoprotein (VLDL).
-In the bloodstream, an enzyme called lipoprotein lipase (LPL) removes triglycerides from VLDL to create first, intermediate density lipoproteins (IDL) and then, low density lipoproteins (LDL - the "bad" cholesterol).
-Each VLDL particle contains one molecule of apo B-100, which is retained as VLDL, loses triglycerides, and shrinks to become the more cholesterol-rich LDL.
+An enzyme called lipoprotein lipase (LPL) removes triglycerides from VLDL to produce intermediate density lipoproteins (IDL) first and then LDL.
+Each VLDL particle contains one molecule of apo B-100, which is retained as VLDL loses triglycerides and shrinks to become the more cholesterol-rich LDL.
 Apo B-100 is recognized by receptors found on the surface of many of the body's cells.
 These receptors promote the uptake of cholesterol into the cells.

 How is the sample collected for testing?